Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: FLOATS Simulation Model

 This set of differential equations and boundary conditions constitute a boundary value problem (BVP).
 In the above BVP, the values of $\rho_\text{diff}$ and $s_\ell$ are inputs.
 The values of $\beta$ and $z_{p0}$ are unknowns that are solved simultaneously with the BVP itself.
 The BVP for the balloon-in-balloon shape problem is a slightly more complex version of the BVP given in chapter four of \citet{LeakeDissertation}, where it was found that the Theory of Functional Connections (TFC) provides a speed improvement over a typical shooting method.
 For this problem, TFC was implemented numerically using the TFC Python module \cite{TfcGithub}.
 For readers interested in a mathematical introduction to TFC, see \citet{leake2022theory}.
 As solving this problem is computationally slower than other parts of the integrated FLOATS model, shapes are generated a-priori as a lookup table and then interpolated for flight simulations.

 A fundamental limitation of this model is that it ignores the excess slack (i.e. ruffles of material) around the ZP balloon circumference, instead assuming the shape is perfectly axisymmetric with a gas bubble diameter that varies with height.
-While our model is therefore sufficient for the gross estimation of projected areas, these ruffles can add drag and asymmetries in film loading.
-We accordingly design the aerobot to higher wind and tensile load than expected in flight, and use field data to tune and validate the performance.
+While our model is therefore sufficient for the gross estimation of projected areas, and matches well with photo outlines of the balloon shape, these ruffles can add drag and asymmetries in film loading.
+We accordingly design the aerobot to higher wind and tensile load than expected in flight with extra layers of Kapton near the endfittings to spread the point load, and use field data to tune and validate the performance.